proksh/atlan-task/README.md

 # For performance

-1. Used React Querry to fetch and catch the apis.
+1. Used React Querry to fetch and cache the apis.
 2. One way performance can be improved is by rendering only the visible list of a large table by using something like this - [https://www.npmjs.com/package/react-window].
 But the problem with that is as the list renders the table cell will change its width.
 For that, I will need to change the table to a grid layout and that will require some effort.
 So I have skipped this right now.

 # Page Speed